PLEASE READ ALL THE INSTRUCTIONS UNDER "HOW TO APPLY" BEFORE YOU BEGIN.

 We will review your application materials to ensure you meet the basic qualification requirements.
 We will evaluate each applicant who meets the basic requirements on the information provided in the Occupational Questionnaire.
 The Occupational Questionnaire is used to evaluate your relevant personal, educational, and work experiences.
-The questions are related to the fundamental competencies, such as customer service, decision making, flexibility, interpersonal skills, learning, oral communication, planning and evaluating, self management, teamwork, and writing required for the job for which you are applying.
+The questions are related to the fundamental competencies, such as customer service, decision making, flexibility, interpersonal skills, learning, oral communication, planning and evaluating, self management, teamwork, and writing, required for the job for which you are applying.
 If a determination is made that you have rated yourself higher than is supported by your description of experience and/or education OR that your application is incomplete may result in receipt of a lower or ineligible rating.

 Note: If a determination is made that you have rated yourself higher than is supported by your description of experience and/or education OR that your application is incomplete may result in receipt of a lower or ineligible rating.

 Permanent employees are eligible to elect life and health insurance coverage and will be covered by a Retirement System.
 Employees will earn annual and sick leave.
 For additional information on benefits click here .